 What is long-form content for a SaaS company?

-Long-form content for a SaaS company is the type of content that’s longer than the typical content piece on SaaS websites.
+Long-form content for a SaaS blog is the type of content that contains more words than the typical SaaS content piece.

 Since SaaS topics are usually complex, the average SaaS blog post is longer than 1,000 words.